CCBR/CHARLIE/docs/tutorial.md

 Optional Arguments:

+--singcache|-c  : singularity cache directory.
+Default is `/data/${USER}/.singularity` if available, or falls back to `${WORKDIR}/.singularity`.
+Use this flag to specify a different singularity cache directory.
 --host|-g       : supply host at command line. hg38 or mm39.                                            (--runmode=init only)
 --additives|-a  : supply comma-separated list of additives at command line.
 ERCC or BAC16Insert or both (--runmode=init only) --viruses|-v    : supply comma-separated list of viruses at command line                                (--runmode=init only)